theomund/neuros/README.md

 # Development

 > [!NOTE]
-> Building on Windows requires the usage of Windows Subsystem for Linux (WSL).
+> Building on Windows or macOS requires the usage of a container.
+See the
+> [Container](#container) section for more information.

 If you're interested in developing the operating system, follow the outlined steps.
 Make sure you have the necessary tools and dependencies installed on your